 The cost of ADS is aligned with Azure Security Center standard tier pricing per node, where a node is the entire SQL Database server or managed instance.
 You are thus paying only once for protecting all databases on the database server or managed instance with ADS.
 You can try ADS out initially with a free trial.

 To view and manage ADS settings, navigate to Advanced Data Security under the Security heading for your SQL Database server or managed instance.
-On this page, you can enable or disable ADS, and modify threat detection settings for your entire SQL Database server or managed instance.
+On this page, you can enable or disable ADS, and modify vulnerability assessment and Advanced Threat Protection settings for your entire SQL Database server or managed instance.

 To override ADS settings for a particular database, check the Enable Advanced Data Security at the database level checkbox.
-Use this option only if you have a particular requirement to receive separate threat detection alerts for the individual database, in place of or in addition to the alerts received for all databases on the database server or managed instance.
+Use this option only if you have a particular requirement to receive separate Advanced Threat Protection alerts or vulnerability assessment results for the individual database, in place of or in addition to the alerts and results received for all databases on the database server or managed instance.

-Once the checkbox is selected, click Threat Detection settings for this database and then configure the relevant settings for this database.
+Once the checkbox is selected, you can then configure the relevant settings for this database.

 Advanced data security settings for your database server or managed instance can also be reached from the ADS database pane.
 Click Settings in the main ADS pane, and then click View Advanced Data Security server settings.